souksili/Event-locator/README.md

-# art-event-locator
+# event-locator
-A web application to locate and discover cultural and artistic events.
+A web application to locate and discover events.